 Facilities that do not report data to OHA should contact ODH at HealthyOhio@odh.ohio.gov for instructions on how to report.

-- The average length of stay (LOS) for NAS has fluctuated over the years, with a peak of 20.1 days in 2008; in 2018, the average LOS for NAS was 12.7 days which was approximately 3.3 times the average LOS for all Ohio births (3.8 days).
+- The average length of stay (LOS) for NAS has fluctuated throughout the years.
+In 2020, the average LOS for NAS (13.2 days) was 3.6 times higher than the average LOS for all Ohio births (3.7 days).

 *Note: Counts may not reflect unique individuals, as individuals may have been hospitalized multiple times for NAS.